isauraplata/Ecommerce-Node.js-Express-MongoDB/README.md

 - **User Authentication:** Users can register, log in, and manage their accounts.
 - **Product Management:** Admin users can add, edit, and delete products and categories.
 - **Shopping Cart:** Users can add products to their shopping cart and update quantities.
-- **Order Management:** Users can view their order history and status.
+- **Permissions and Roles Management:** The project includes management of permissions and roles for users..
 - **PayPal Integration:** Secure payment processing with PayPal integration.

 ## Getting Started